Sy Smith: 2004–2007: The Syberspace Social

 In 2004, Smith received a minor role in The Seat Filler as Fitz (VJ).
 Smith also signed a recording contract with Kajmere Records and began recording her second album in 2004.
 Later that year, Smith starred as Rose in the independent film Black Rose.
 In early 2005, Smith began her own recording company, Psyko!
 Inc. In early 2005, Smith released a single "Fa'Sho".
-In September 2005, Smith released her second album, The Syberspace Social.
+In September 2005.
+Smith released her second album, The Syberspace Social.
 The album featured contributions from R&B singer Anthony Hamilton and producers such as James Poyser and Victor Duplaix.
 In December 2005, Smith released a deluxe edition of her first album entitled, Psykosoul Plus, which contained three additional songs.
 In the same year, she also appeared in the theatre If You Don't Believe: A Love Story.
-She received a NAACP Theatre Award nomination for Best Supporting Female – Local.
+She received an NAACP Theatre Award nomination for Best Supporting Female – Local.

 Smith, along with Sharlotte Gibson and Kenya Hathaway, were featured backup singers on American Idol.

 Smith also appeared on The Article 3, a 2006 EP release from bass guitar impresario Me'Shell NdegeOcello in addition to opening for the artist.
 In mid-2006, Smith recorded a single "Fill in the Blanks", which was featured on the Airpushers' Themes for the Ordinarily Strange.
 In 2006, Smith released a deluxe edition of her second album, The Syberspace Social.
 The album featured two additional songs.
 While embarking on her tour in 2006, Sy Smith released her first live DVD Sy Smith Live: Worship At The Temple, recorded live at Temple Bar in Santa Monica, California.
 She also appeared in the theatre Body Language in the supporting role "Holt".
-She received a NAACP Theatre Award nomination for Best Supporting Female – Local.
+She received an NAACP Theatre Award nomination for Best Supporting Female – Local.